 When your dog suddenly becomes sluggish and refuses food, it can feel like something is very wrong.
 These symptoms may point to a range of medical or emotional issues, some of which require urgent attention.

-We outline the common reasons why your dog has low energy and not eating, what you can do at home, and when to seek veterinary help.
+We outline the common reasons why your dog has low energy and not eating, home care tips, and when veterinary attention is necessary.

-My Dog Is Low Energy and Not Eating — Why It Happens
+Dog Is Low Energy and Not Eating: Why It Happens

 Low energy and appetite loss in dogs often signal an underlying health issue, ranging from mild to severe.
 Infections, digestive problems, chronic diseases, pain, or emotional stress can all lead to a dog becoming lethargic and skipping meals.